 Separated from the violent human traffickers who brought him across the border and pursued by the authorities, Daniel must stay completely hidden.
 But Orly's arrival threatens to put them all at risk of exposure.

 Tackling the crisis of U.S. immigration policy from a deeply human angle, Where We Come From explores through an intimate lens the ways that family history shapes us, how secrets can burden us, and how finding compassion and understanding for others can ultimately set us free.

 About the Author

-Albany Public Library card holders have FREE access to thousands of audiobooks in Library2Go.
-Download the FREE Overdrive Software to begin your listening adventure.
-A list of compatible devices to listen to your book selection can be found on the Library2Go website.
-On the Library2Go webpage there are instructions for using Library2Go.
+Albany Public Library card holders have FREE access to thousands of audiobooks and Ebooks in Library2Go and CloudLibrary.
+Download the FREE Apps to begin your adventure.
+A list of compatible devices can be found on the library website.
+On the library website there are instructions for using Library2Go and CloudLibrary.